 Wellington: The Official Guide

 More French Huguenots settled in Wellington than anywhere else in the Cape, giving rise to what is today a diverse and meaningful culture.
-Learn more about this history at the Wellington Museum, or visit Ouma Granny’s House, which exhibits a snapshot of the region in the late 19th and 20th centuries
+Learn more about this history at the Wellington Museum.

 The Breytenbach Centre is a multidisciplinary cultural centre that exhibits art produced in Wellington.
 It’s also home to the Bôrdienghuis Theatre, an intimate venue that hosts music, cabaret and drama performances.
 It is a unique place to participate in conversations, ideas, training and workshops and to experience art, music and drama.